A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Related Work

 \subsection{Unstructured Mesh Compression}

-Although related, the objective of our research is fundamentally different from compressing the mesh itself.
-We assume that one can afford to store an accurate mesh, and the data reduction challenge mainly stems from the accumulation of time-varying and multivariate data that are associated with the mesh.
+Although related, the objective of our research is fundamentally different from compressing the mesh itself see Peng et al.~\mbox{\cite{Peng05}} for a comprehensive review).
+Instead, we assume that one can afford to store an accurate mesh, and the data reduction challenge stems from the accumulation of time-varying and multivariate data.

-Both lossless and lossy mesh compression are well-studied topics in computer graphics, computational geometry, and computational sciences.
-We refer readers to the survey~\cite{Peng05} for a comprehensive review.
-As related, one of the latter studies explored a traversal-based compression for dynamic meshes for 3D animation~\cite{Vasa11}.
-However, one has to encode the traversal order with a high overhead, and the problem setting is fundamentally different from this research.

 Mesh simplification offers a lossy manner to reduce a mesh with edge-collapsing~\cite{uesu2005simplification}, vertex clustering~\cite{rossignac1993multi}, and wavelet-based methods~\cite{gross1996efficient}.
 For a review of surface mesh simplification methods, see Cignoni et al.~\cite{cignoni1998comparison}.
 With edge-collapsing, one can define different edge-cost functions serving different feature-preserving goals~\cite{uesu2005simplification}.
-For example, Natarajan and Edelsbrunner~\cite{natarajan2004simplification} preserved the density map of mesh by a metric of angles; Tram et al.~\cite{cignoni2000simplification} preserved mesh boundary by controlling boundary constraints; Chiang and Lu~\cite{chiang2003progressive} preserved topology of isosurfaces by introducing multi-levels of details of a tetrahedron.
+For example, Natarajan and Edelsbrunner~\cite{natarajan2004simplification} preserved the density map of mesh by a metric of angles; Tram et al.~\cite{cignoni2000simplification} preserved mesh boundary by controlling boundary constraints; Chiang and Lu~\cite{chiang2003progressive} preserved topology of isosurfaces by introducing multiple levels of details of a tetrahedral mesh.
 Vertex clustering methods group nearby vertices into clusters based on various criteria, such as geometric proximity or attribute similarity.
 Each cluster is then replaced by a new representative vertex in a simplified mesh.
 Vertex clustering is fast but makes the geometry or topology of the original mesh hard to preserve.
 Wavelet-based methods apply wavelet transform to analyze the level of details needed by a local region.
 However, a regular, hierarchical decomposition of the surface is required to enable wavelet decomposition.

+Besides, our method relates to but fundamentally differs from triangle strips algorithms~\mbox{\cite{estkowski2002optimal}}, which compute an optimal decomposition of triangle strips from a polygonal surface model with a given cost function.
+While one could potentially formulate our compression outputs as triangle strips, our method does not need to adhere to clockwise or counter-clockwise alternation.
+Also, triangle strips algorithms generally have high complexity and are difficult to generalize to tetrahedral grids for compression.